 Using practice management software provides a number of business-related benefits.
-According to Chiropractic Economics, the top five for chiropractors specifically include: 1) speedier reimbursement for treatment sessions; 2) financial savings due to increased staff productivity (which occurs with software-related process automation and integration); 3) streamlining of relevant office functions; 4) more simple records management; and 5) having a record-keeping system that is scalable as your business grows.
+According to Chiropractic Economics, the top five for chiropractors specifically include: 1) speedier reimbursement for treatment sessions; 2) financial savings due to increased staff productivity (which occurs with software-related process automation and integration); 3) streamlining of relevant office functions; 4) more simple records management, and 5) having a record-keeping system that is scalable as your business grows.
 While these five advantages paint a picture of an effective and swift office, sadly, few practice management software systems can deliver on all of these benefits.

-That’s why it’s important for practice management software to have certain capabilities that maximizes the productivity of your office as it grows.
+That’s why it’s important for practice management software to have certain capabilities that maximize the productivity of your office as it grows.
 This requires that the software have these four basic, yet absolutely essential elements: EHR/EMR capabilities, billing options, ease of scheduling, and report-based functioning.
 Now let’s take a closer look.

 1. EHR/EMR Capabilities